SAP-archive/teched2020-DEV164/README.md

 ## Known Issues
 No known issues.

+## Contributing
+The content of this repository is targeting the session *DEV164 - Developing Apps with SAPUI5* at SAP TechEd 2020.
+Only sesson speakers will make contributions to this repository.
+If you wanna enhance the content of this repository feel free to fork it.

 ## How to obtain support
 Support for the content in this repository is available during the actual time of the online session for which this content has been designed.
 Otherwise, you may request support via the [Issues](../../issues) tab.